ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

-# Asset Manager Microservice
+# Asset Consumer and Ingestor
-SpringBoot app to support operation for Asset management.
+SpringBoot app to support consuming events from Kafka topics and doing different things.

 ### Features:
-* Read assets from Cassandra
+* Consume Asset from Kafka topic
-* Search asset
+* Persist asset to Cassandra
 * Expose REST api